+Observations

-4.4.1 General Observations
+4.3.1 General Observations

 OVERHANGING BRANCHES

 Trees near the dwelling have overhanging branches and/or branches in contact with the roof surface, which may cause damage to the roof surface.
 This condition may also cause the obstruction of roof water runoff and is a access for rodents, animals and carpenter ants.
 All overhanging or touching branches in contact of the roof surface should be trimmed to eliminate this condition.
+Recommendation Contact a qualified professional.